 In this tutorial, we’ll walk you through how to use the FactCheck Schema type supported only by Rank Math PRO.
 Fortunately, applying the FactCheck Schema type to any number of pages on your website couldn’t be easier than it is with the help of Rank Math.

 1 How to Add FactCheck Schema to Your Posts/Pages PRO

-Before we begin, you’ll need to ensure that Rank Math’s Schema Module has been enabled on your website by navigating to Rank Math > Dashboard in your WordPress admin area.
+Before we begin, you’ll need to ensure that Rank Math’s Schema module has been enabled on your website by navigating to Rank Math SEO → Dashboard → Modules in your WordPress admin area.

-To set the FactCheck Schema Type open your post/page by clicking on Edit post.
+To set the FactCheck Schema type, open your post/page by clicking the Edit option on the post.